Audrey Bazerghi

 About me

-I am a fourth year PhD candidate in Operations Management at the Kellogg School of Management, Northwestern University.
+I am a fourth year PhD candidate in Operations Management and a Lecturer at the Kellogg School of Management, Northwestern University.
 I received the B.Eng. degree in Engineering Physics from Polytechnique Montréal (Canada) in 2015 and the SM/MBA degrees from the Massachusetts Institute of Technology (USA) as a Leaders for Global Operations fellow in 2020.
 From 2015 to 2018, I worked at Oliver Wyman as a management consultant advising clients in North America on topics focusing on procurement and logistics.
 In my spare time, I enjoy hiking, climbing and learning new languages.

 Research Interests